linebender/xilem/README.md

 and the development packages of `libxkbcommon`, `libxcb`, and `vulkan-loader`, to be installed.

-On Fedora this can be achieved using:

-To install these packages on Fedora, run
+Most distributions have `pkg-config` installed by default.
+To install the remaining packages on Fedora, run
 ```
-sudo dnf install clang libxkbcommon-x11-devel libxcb-devel pkg-config vulkan-loader-devel
+sudo dnf install clang libxkbcommon-x11-devel libxcb-devel vulkan-loader-devel
 ```
 To install them on Debian or Ubuntu, run
 ```